cmdalikeskin/java-fundamentals-control-flow-workshop/README.md

 A common error is to omit the `break;` statement which will cause multiple cases to run.

+## Enhanced Switch Statements

+If you are using Java 13 or newer (as we are) then we can replace the `Switch` statement above with an `Enhanced Switch` statement.
+IntelliJ will offer to do this for you, click on the yellow light bulb and select this to see it in action.

 ## Activity

-Create a switch statement which tests a String to see what month it is, and outputs a nicely formatted string with the number of days in the month.
+Create a switch statement which tests a String to see what month it is, and outputs a nicely formatted string with the number of days in the month, you can use an `Enhanced Switch` statement if you prefer.

 ## Ternary Statements

-In place of an if-else statement, if we are looking to assign a value to a variable that is different depeding on the outcome of a simple test then we can replace it with a `Ternary Statement` for instance we can replace the if statement here:
+In place of an if-else statement, if we are looking to assign a value to a variable that is different depending on the outcome of a simple test then we can replace it with a `Ternary Statement` for instance we can replace the if statement here:

 ```java
 package com.booleanuk;